 The aforementioned will not, unless so authorized or required by the duties mentioned within, reveal or divulge to any person or entity any information concerning the affairs of Business, Ltd., or the affairs of any of Business, Ltd.’s subsidiaries.
 This restriction is unlimited and will only cease to apply to information that becomes public domain.

 Language is the key factor that determines whether an MOU is binding in the eyes of a court.
 If the language clearly outlines the terms of the offer and is backed by considerations, the MOU will function like a legally enforceable contract even though it technically is not a contract.
 However, there are statements that can negate the enforceability of an MOU.
 Here is an example of one of those negating statements:

 "This memorandum is in no way a legally enforceable contract between the aforementioned parties."

-Only such clear, specific language will make the terms of your MOU stand up in court.
+Only clear, specific language will make the terms of your MOU stand up in court.
 So, if you’re creating an agreement in which you want a legal edge without incurring any edges against your own interests, gear the terms in such a way that they absolve you of potential blame, and try to insert whatever binding clauses you deem necessary.

 A great way to monitor the potency of your MOU is to use a legally verified template, either by filling out a free memorandum of understanding template or creating your MOU based on a sample memorandum of understanding.
-Both these tools can be found on the internet, though I recommend you do some background research and be sure you are using a reputable site.
+Both of these tools can be found on the internet, though we recommend you do some background research and be sure you are using a reputable site.

 A memorandum of understanding is a precursor to a contract.
 A memorandum of understanding explains what both parties want out of a contract and ensures that everyone is on the same page.Read More